jetthoughts/jetthoughts.github.io/content/blog/how-avoid-callbacks-using-services-rails-refactoring/index.md

   end
 end
 ```

-What advantages does this approach give us?
+## What advantages does this approach give us?

-- Suppose we have users can be created from the Admin panel and through the API.
-Depending on the method of creation, we may have a different set of actions performed with the user.
-It is very convenient to make two separate services for creating a user.
-For example: Admin::CreateUser and Api::CreateUser
+Suppose we have users that can be created from the Admin panel and through the API.
+Depending on the creation method, we may perform different actions on the user.
+It is very convenient to create two separate services for creating a user.
+For example: `Admin::CreateUser` and `Api::CreateUser`
-- Such services are easy to test.
+- Such services are accessible to test.
 - They are easy to expand.
-- The code becomes much clearer and more predictable.
+- The code becomes much more transparent and more predictable.